An LP-based, Strongly-Polynomial 2-Approximation Algorithm for Sparse Wasserstein Barycenters: Preliminaries

-We begin by recalling some terminology on discrete barycenters, following \cite{abm-16} and \cite{m-16}.
-We are given a set of {\em discrete probability measures} $P_1,\dots,P_N$, i.e., they have finite, discrete support in $\R^d$ and their total mass sums up to $1$.
-For a simple wording, we call them {\em measures} in this paper, or {\em discrete measures} to stress the finite support.
+We begin by recalling some background on LP-based approaches to the discrete barycenter problem, following \cite{abm-16} and \cite{m-16}.
+We are given a set of {\em discrete probability measures} $P_1,\dots,P_N$, i.e., they have finite support in $\R^d$ and their total mass sums up to $1$.
+For a simple wording, we call them {\em measures} in this paper, or {\em discrete measures} to stress that they have a finite support.
 A set of support points with associated total mass less than $1$ will be called a {\em partial measure}.
+We denote the {\em support} of $P_i$ as $\supp(P_i)$ and the corresponding number of support points as $|P_i|=|\supp(P_i)|$. $|P_i|$ is called the {\em size} of $P_i$.
+Further, we are given a weight vector $\lambda=(\lambda_1,\dots,\lambda_N) \in \R^N_{> 0}$ with $\sum_{i=1}^N \lambda_i=1$.